Repercussion (singing)

 Repercussion (latinized form of "repeating" or "rebounding") is a special vocal singing technique consisting on singing a tone with a constant pitch.

+Background

 The technique has been and is especially used in Gregorian chant where repetitions of sounds are prescribed by certain neumes, such as a distropha or a tristropha.
 The vocals are modulated in volume, without necessarily resulting in a pitch fluctuation, or a vibrato.
 If the singing is not performed by a soloist, the singers modulate their voices in unison according to the direction of the cantor.
 The perfect singing of repercussion requires vocal training and appropriate respiratory support.

 A similar term, which means something different, is the word "repercussa".
 This is another name for the recitation tone, an important structural tone within the church modes.